CooperToons HomePage Dept. of Education Merry History CooperToons Books

 True it's rather tedious - and actually impossible - to individually sum up an infinite number of terms.
 Instead we introduce the notion of the partial sum of a series.

-A partial sum is a formula that gives us the total sum of a given number of terms in one nice neat formula.
+A partial sum is a formula that gives us the total sum of a given number of terms in a series in one nice neat formula.
 For instance, suppose you have the summation:

 n